Credit Hours: 4 hrs.

-Each undergraduate student (4564) will be required to write a review on any two papers that will have been presented the lectures by the graduate students.
-These Reviews should be a minimim of 1 typed page tha summarizes the essentially important aspects of the paper under scrutiny.
+Each undergraduate student (4564) will be required to write a review on any two papers that will have been presented in the lectures by the graduate students.
+These Reviews should be a minimim of 1 typed page that summarizes the essentially important aspects of the paper under scrutiny.
 The review shoul not be limited to just the paper, but should include some background information and a general appreciateion of how the paper was presented in the lecture.
 Reviews will be assessed by the instructor using the following criteria:

 1) Content, Organization and Clarity.
-Obviously the content ofthe review is very important, and will be assessed based upon the information given and the student's undersatdning of the publication.
-The quality of the written presentation, along with the organization and clarity of the summary, are also worthy of note and will also be assessed by the instructor.
+Obviously the content ofthe review is very important and will be assessed based upon the information given and the student's undersatdning of the publication.
+The quality of the written presentation, along with the organization and clarity of the summary, are also worthy of note and will be assessed by the instructor.

 Ethical considerations: Unless otherwise stated, ALL examination answers, presentations and reviews that are submitted for evaluation are considered to be the sole property and ideas of each individual student.
 While students can ask for clarity and guidance from other students in the preparation of their work, any student(s) caught copying or cheating will automatically receive zero credit for that particular submission, and possibly be subject to further disciplinary action.